Concepts

 Cross-selling and upselling

-Analyzing customer purchase history to identify opportunities for cross-selling, complementary products, or upselling higher-value items will help maximize the CLTV.
+Analyzing customer purchase history to identify opportunities for cross-selling, complementary products, or upselling higher-value items will help maximize the CLV.

 Experiment with different strategies that can work for your product and identify the one that does best.
 An easy way to do it is to advertise bundles and high AOV items on branded search terms.
 Customers who find you through branded search terms are already a loyal customer base and hence can be shown higher AOV or bundled products to increase average customer lifetime value.